awortham/awortham.github.io/_posts/2016-8-09-grouped-active-record-query.md

 ### Most Popular Articles

 My challenge was to find the most popular or most visited articles and display these articles in a widget at the bottom of the page or in a sidebar.
+This needed to be done by querying the Article table and the has_many trendings association.
+The articles with the highest number of trendings associated would be our most popular articles.

 ### Database Setup